-In this Draft RP/EA, the Trustees propose to restore those natural resources injured due to releases at or from the Facility by: 1) acquiring tracts associated with Caddo Lake, the Neches River, and Talbot Prairie; 2) restoring and enhancing bottomland hardwoods within the Mineola Nature Preserve in Wood County; and 3) constructing wetlands, preserving forested habitat, and stabilizing, restoring, and enhancing freshwater streams in the Texarkana area.
-In this Draft RP/EA, the Trustees propose the preferred restoration alternatives listed below.
-The Trustees would implement these actions pursuant to the terms of the settlement of natural resource damage claims for the Facility.
-The Trustees may elect to utilize remaining restoration funds from the NRDA settlement, as well as interest earned on these recoveries, to supplement the currently proposed restoration alternatives, increasing the size of the NRDA-funded conservation, and to pay for the Trustees' administrative costs to develop and implement the alternatives.
+In this RP/EA, the Trustees have selected five restoration actions to restore those natural resources injured due to releases at or from the Facility by: 1) acquiring tracts associated with Caddo Lake, the Neches River, and Talbot Prairie; 2) restoring and enhancing bottomland hardwoods within the Mineola Nature Preserve in Wood County; and 3) constructing wetlands, preserving forested habitat, and stabilizing, restoring, and enhancing freshwater streams in the Texarkana area.
+The Trustees will implement these actions pursuant to the terms of the settlement of natural resource damage claims for the Facility.
+The Trustees may elect to utilize remaining restoration funds from the NRDA settlement, as well as interest earned on these recoveries, to pay for the Trustees' administrative costs to develop and implement the alternatives and to potentially supplement the selected restoration alternatives, increasing the size of the NRDA-funded conservation.